rails/solid_cache/README.md

 ### Cache expiry

 Solid Cache tracks writes to the cache.
 For every write it increments a counter by 1.
-Once the counter reaches 80% of the `expiry_batch_size` it add a task to run on a background thread.
+Once the counter reaches 80% of the `expiry_batch_size` it adds a task to run on a background thread.
 That task will:

 1. Check if we have exceeded the `max_entries` value (if set) by subtracting the max and min IDs from the `SolidCache::Entry` table (this is an estimate that ignores any gaps).
 2. If we have it will delete `expiry_batch_size` entries